neusgp/jfont-site-next.js/README.md

 ## Things that I learned and worked on in the process

-:seedling: This was my first time using Next.js and I really like it because (in my beginner opinion) its a super fast and easy way to build api rutes and, in may case, comunicate with the database.
+:seedling: This was my first time using Next.js and I really like it because its a super fast and easy way to build api rutes and, in my case, comunicate with the database.
 :seedling: I discovered prisma, and I am really looking forward to keep learning about it in future projects.
 I love the fact that you can open and edit a db visualization on the browser (prisma studio).
 :seedling: I got to know Vercel and learned a bit more about deploying full-stack applications in general.